Gweedore: Third-level

-The Gweedore coastline consists of long sandy beaches and rugged cliffs with small islands, including Gola Island and Tory Island.

 Transport

 There are a number of private coach services that operate in the Gweedore area such as Bus Feda, Coyle's Coaches, John McGinley, Gallaghers Coaches, Mangan Tours, and Crónán Mac Coaches.
 The TFI Local Link route 966 (Dungloe/Falcarragh) also services the area linking it to Crolly, Annagry, Donegal Airport, Kincasslagh, Burtonport and Dungloe.
 Local Link route 971 (Burtonport/Letterkenny) from Crolly and the former Gweedore railway station also provides an additional link to Letterkenny from the area.

 Gweedore is also close to Donegal Airport, located at Carrickfinn just west of neighbouring Ranafast in the Rosses.

 Former rail services

-Gweedore railway station, opened on 9 March 1903, provided rail transport to the area under the Londonderry and Lough Swilly Railway (L&LSR) until the closed for passenger traffic on 3 June 1940.
+Gweedore railway station, opened on 9 March 1903, provided rail transport to the area under the Londonderry and Lough Swilly Railway (L&LSR) until it closed for passenger traffic on 3 June 1940.
 The route was temporarily re-opened in 1941 during the emergency and finally closed permanently on 6 January 1947.
 The chief railway engineer was Taggart Aston, from Belfast.
 He was responsible for the design and construction of many of the bridges on the Letterkenny to Burtonport Extension narrow-gauge railway (L&BER), a company jointly owned by the State and the L&LSR.

 The Lough Swilly Bus Company's bus routes that eventually replaced the train routes ceased operating in April 2014.